A select group of about 20 voices chosen by audition, Bel Canto is Hesston’s premier choir. Learn more on the Music Department page.

 Biblical Literature (or Bib Lit)

-A course taken by all Hesston College students, Bib Lit helps students learn the Bible or salvation history story, how to do inductive Bible study by doing two studies, and how various Christian groups approach and interpret the Bible.
+A course taken by all Hesston College students, Bib Lit helps students learn the Bible or salvation history story, how to do inductive Bible study and how various Christian groups approach and interpret the Bible.
 The course culminates in a project called “Heilsgeschichte” (Salvation History) in which students write or tell the Bible story from the beginning and connect the story to their own faith story.

 Bills and Normas